 Although very rare, a pregnant woman may pass HPV to her baby during vaginal delivery, resulting in warts in the throat or voice box (laryngeal papillomatosis or recurrent respiratory papillomatosis, RRP).

-This article was last reviewed on June 13, 2012. | This article was last modified on February 12, 2015.
+This article was last reviewed on October 7, 2015. | This article was last modified on October 7, 2015.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.